barnabuskev/wiicop/README.md

 11. In same directory create a directory called config_files to put study configuration files for each study.
 These need to be amended – see below.

 12. Create a study directory and a sub directory for each study.
 Amend config file for each study to point to the right directory

+NOTES:
+    In Linux Mint 18 Cinnamon edition the default bluetooth (Blueberry) tool doesn't seem to work.
+Uninstalling it and installing Blueman seems to work:

+    sudo apt-get remove --purge blueberry
+    sudo apt-get install blueman

+Then reboot